kalanikasthuriarachchi/kalanikasthuriarachchi/README.md

 - :telescope: I am currently studying software engineering at NSBM Green University.

+- 🔭 I’m currently working in Center for Defense Research and Development, Ministry of Defense Sri Lanka as a assistant software engineer

 - :seedling: Exploring Technical Content.

--

 - 💬 Ask me about anything.